bwfbowen/bwfbowen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. student at Columbia University's School of Engineering and Applied Science, where my research focuses on Reinforcement Learning and Autonomous Driving.
+I am a Ph.D. student at Columbia University, where I work with Data Science Institute (Smart Cities Center).
+I develop scalable systems and RL-based agentic reasoning frameworks for stochastic, continuous environments with complex topological constraints.
+My research interests span reinforcement learning, agentic AI, multimodal reasoning (LLM/VLM), systems resilience, and optimization.

 I hold an M.S. in Operations Research from Columbia University and a Bachelor in Big Data Management and Applications, minor in Economics from Peking University.